 GENERAL HEARING PROTECTION FAQs

-1. Can I carry on a conversation while wearing earplugs?
+1) Can I carry on a conversation while wearing hearing protection?

 NRR is an acronym that stands for Noise Reduction Rating.
-The government, through the Environmental Protection Agency, now requires that anti-noise earplugs carry a label showing the hearing protection NRR.
+The government, through the Environmental Protection Agency, now requires that anti-noise hearing protection devices carry a label showing the NRR.
 This means that, if you wear a product with an NRR of 29, for example, in accordance with its directions, the noise entering your ears will be reduced by 29 decibels.

 ISO 9000 is a set of five very high and stringent universal standards for a quality assurance system that is accepted around the world.
 Currently 90 countries have adopted ISO 9000 as national standards.
 Simply put, when you purchase a product or service from a company that is registered to the appropriate ISO 9000 standard, you have important assurances that the quality of what you receive will be as you expect.
-Everyone at McKeon hearing protection products is very proud to have maintained this achievement and standard of quality since 1997.
+All of us here at McKeon Products are very proud to have maintained this achievement and standard of quality since 1997.

-4. Does earmuff style hearing protection offer better protection than earplugs?
+4) Do earmuffs offer better hearing protection than earplugs?

 No. A well-designed earplug can offer hearing protection comparable to or exceeding that of earmuffs at most frequencies.
-More important is evaluating the individual device and the user's compliance with the proper use of the device.
+More important is evaluating the individual devices and the users compliance with the proper use of the device.

 The existence of full or partial hearing loss does not protect one from further hearing loss due to noise exposure.
-While hearing loss is permanent in nature and the use of earplugs cannot restore hearing loss, they can help prevent further damage.
-The proper use of hearing protection earplugs can also help prevent temporary hearing losses, and allow existing temporary losses to recover before they become permanent.
+While hearing loss is permanent in nature and the use of hearing protection devices cannot restore hearing loss, they can help prevent further damage.
+The proper use of hearing protection devices can also help prevent temporary hearing losses, and allow existing temporary losses to recover before they become permanent.

 The highest noise reduction rating (NRR) currently offered by an earplug is around 33 decibels.
-If you refer to figure 1 in question #7, you will find that decibel levels up to the earplug’s NRR rating (in this case 30 dB, which is typical of soft music), will be blocked out entirely.
+Decibel levels up to the earplug’s NRR rating will be blocked out entirely.
 Any noise over the earplug’s NRR may be heard.
 Another important factor to note is that the body absorbs sound; so short of encapsulating oneself in a sound proof chamber, it is seemingly impossible to block out all noise.
 Earplugs and other types of hearing protection devices are designed to lessen the harshness of the noise and bring it down to a safer, more tolerable level.

 How to use Mack's® Moldable Silicone Putty Earplugs